 We need to put the effort and the work into it, into searching our hearts and minds to see where we are trying to “play God” in our lives, into rooting out paralyzing insecurities, fears, and sins.
 And we need to be willing to face the pain that comes up when God brings up sins or old wounds that He wants us to deal with.
 We need to cling to Him, refusing to let go when the furnace heats up.

 He won’t settle for only part of our hearts and a piece of our lives.
 And so He pursues us.
 But He always leaves the last step up to us.
 It’s up to us to turn toward Him and let Him into our lives and our hearts.
 And oftentimes this means pain.
 But don’t be afraid of this kind of pain; let it drive you closer to the Lord.
 (Is there a painful issue that keeps coming up in your life?
 It may be God letting you know that you have unfinished business, a part of your life that you need to give over to Him and let Him heal.
-If you want, look up the “Through the Furnace” series on this blog or my other one to help you work through any issues you may have.)
+If you want, look up the “Through the Refining Fire” series to help you work through any issues you may have.)

 The joy and comfort that awaits you on the other side, in the security of His embrace, is incredible.
 While life is still hard, with trials and prunings and difficult circumstances, I no longer feel like I am facing life alone, on my own two feet.
 (And yet, I know that there will be other times of silence and waiting in the future.
 More opportunities to grow and purify my faith.)